-In your usual eye exam, one thing that your eye doctor always checks is your intraocular pressure.
+In your routine eye exam, one thing that your eye doctor continuously checks is your intraocular pressure.

-It gives you an important picture of the health of your eye and you can find signs of optic nerve damage that could affect your eyesight.
+It gives you an essential picture of the health of your eye, and you can find signs of optic nerve damage that could affect your eyesight.

 Your eyes are full of fluid that helps keep them inflated like a ball.
 The “normal” pressure in the eyes can change during the day and differ from person to person.
 In healthy eyes, fluids drain freely to maintain constant eye pressure.